 Who pays for tenant referencing?

 While there are a number of private landlords who will screen potential tenants themselves, most reference checks are conducted by specialist tenant referencing agencies who re-sell their services to both landlords and letting agents.
-The tenant referencing agency will charge the letting agent or landlord to carry out the checks, and then the cost will normally be passed on to the tenant.
+The tenant referencing agency will charge the letting agent or landlord to carry out the checks directly.

 Tenant referencing with private landlords vs letting agents